 Do composers and vocalists also receive payments from the Fund?

-The Fund collects and distributes residuals for session musicians and music preparation personnel working on film and/or television productions, or in some cases other musicians whose prior recorded product has been utilized in a motion picture or television film.
-The Fund does not cover composers, except to the extent they do "bargaining unit work" such as conducting, orchestrating, etc. This is also true in the case of vocalists.
+The Fund collects and distributes residuals for session musicians and music preparation personnel who performed services on AFM covered theatrical and/or TV productions, and in some cases, other musicians whose prior recorded product has been utilized in a theatrical or TV motion picture.
+The Fund does not cover composers, except to the extent they do “bargaining unit work” such as conducting, orchestrating, etc. This is also true in the case of vocalists.
 Composers may be covered under ASCAP, BMI or SESAC.
-Vocalists may be covered under AFTRA or SAG.
+Vocalists may be covered under SAG-AFTRA.

-I worked on several phonograph recordings that were utilized in films but I'm not sure if I have been properly credited.
+I worked on several sound recordings that were used in films, but I’m not sure if I have been properly credited.
 How does this process work?

-Initially, to receive credit for Fund payments as a result of a "new-use," there must be an AFM phonograph session contract (B4) filed with the appropriate local.
+Initially, to receive credit for Fund payments as a result of a “new-use,” there must be an AFM sound recording session contract (B4) filed with the appropriate local.
 The B4 should list the title(s) of any songs recorded during the session, along with the names, social security numbers and wages of all the participants.
-A motion picture scoring session contract (B7) is then created by the AFM.
-This contract acknowledges the usage of a particular song in the film and provides the Fund with the appropriate wage information.
-This B7 becomes the basis for properly crediting the participating musicians by the Fund.
+A motion picture scoring session contract (B7) is then created by the AFM, which acknowledges the usage of a particular song in the film and provides the Fund with the appropriate wage information.
+This B7 becomes the basis for crediting the participating musicians by the Fund.
 In the absence of the B7, the Fund must be able to acquire copies of the original B4s as they are essential for crediting the participating musicians.